Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics: Acknowledgments

 \section{Acknowledgments}

-{JAC was partially supported by the Royal Society by a Wolfson Research Merit Award and the EPSRC grant EP/K008404/1.
+{JAC was partially supported by the Royal Society by a Wolfson Research Merit Award and the EPSRC grants EP/K008404/1 and EP/P031587/1.
 SH acknowledges support by the Austrian Science Fund via the Hertha-Firnberg project T-764, and the previous funding by the Austrian Academy of Sciences \"OAW via the New Frontiers project NST-0001.
-BV is partially supported by the INDAM-GNAMPA project 2015 ``\textit{Propriet\`a qualitative di soluzioni di equazioni ellittiche e paraboliche}'' (ITALY).
-YY was partially supported by the NSF grant DMS-1565480.
+BV is partially supported by the INDAM-GNAMPA project 2015 ``\textit{Propriet\`a qualitative di soluzioni di equazioni ellittiche e paraboliche}'' and by This work has been partially supported by GNAMPA of the Italian INdAM (National Institute of High Mathematics) and by ``Programma triennale della Ricerca dell'Universit\`{a} degli Studi di Napoli ``Parthenope'' - Sostegno alla ricerca individuale 2015-2017'' (ITALY).
+YY was partially supported by the NSF grant DMS-1565480 and DMS-1715418.
 YY wants to thank Almut Burchard for a helpful discussion.}